dahsue/raspi-detect-motion-upload-dropbox/README.md

 #Detect motion, record and upload to dropbox
-If you have a Foscam camera and a Raspberry Pi you can run this Python script to record videos and upload them to your dropbox folder whenever it detects motion.
-If you use dropbox on your PC or smarthome you can then be notified when new videos are uploaded.
+Use this Python script on a Raspberry Pi to record videos from a Foscam camera and upload them to your dropbox folder whenever it detects motion.
+If you use dropbox on your PC or smartphone you can be notified and watch the newly uploaded video just minutes after motion was detected.

 #Name
 motion_raspi.py